 The requirements are the same for overnight and day field trip drivers.
 Teachers make the decisions regarding parent chaperons on all field trips.

 How and where do I get fingerprinted?

 In order to receive a WCCUSD volunteer badge, parents must schedule a fingerprinting appointment at the district offices.
-The district fingerprint appointments are booked through February 2012 and there are no “open” appointments at the moment.
-However, the district is collecting names and phone numbers to inform parents if another fingerprinting event opens up and/or to schedule appointments when they become available.
 Contact the Community Engagement Office at (510) 307-4526 to schedule a fingerprinting appointment or attend one of the scheduled FREE fingerprinting parties.

 The following items must be in hand at the time of your fingerprint appointment: